ADO.NET SqlDataAdapter

 How to create an instance of the C# SqlDataAdapter class in ADO.NET?

 In order to create an instance of the SqlDataAdapter class in C#, we need to specify two things.
-The SQL command that we want to execute and the connection on which we want to execute the command are like the way we create the SqlCoomand object.
+The SQL command we want to execute and the connection we want to execute is like how we create the SqlCoomand object.
 Following is the syntax to create an instance of the SqlDataAdapter class.

 How to create instance of SqlDataAdapter class in ADO.NET?